 Bacteria that live deep in these pockets, produce toxins that further destroy the supporting structures of your teeth, the bone and ligaments.
 Left untreated, the infection continues and your teeth become unstable and start shifting.
 Ultimately, gum disease can result in loose teeth and tooth loss.

 Gum disease is also a risk factor for heart attacks, strokes, respiratory infections, high blood pressure, diabetes, pre-term delivery, and Alheimer’s disease.
 A recent study published in the journal Science Advances, Jan.
 23, 2019, identified toxins from the bacteria, P. gingivalis, in the brains of Alzheimer’s patients.
 P. gingivalis has also been found to have traveled to other tissues, including coronary arteries, placenta and the liver.
 It is important now, more than ever, to focus on having healthy gums.
-Please call us at 623-487-4870, if you have bleeding or swollen gums, your teeth have shifted or if you want a complete periodontal exam to find out the health of your gums.
+Please call our dentistry in Peoria AZ at 623-487-4870, if you have bleeding or swollen gums, your teeth have shifted or if you want a complete periodontal exam to find out the health of your gums.

 What is a Periodontal Exam?

 A periodontal exam is a type of exam that is performed to assess the condition of your gum tissue.

 During a periodontal exam, we assess the amount of plaque and tartar on the surfaces of your teeth.
 Your teeth are checked for mobility, and we can assess your jaw for any bone loss by looking at your digital x-ray images.
 Your gums are also examined for inflammation, bleeding and recession.